 The top school in the U.S. for Design & Applied Arts is School of Visual Arts.
-A popular choice for undergrads, there are about 354 learners studying this degree at School of Visual Arts.
+In addition to its bachelor's programs, School of Visual Arts offers graduate degrees in Design.
 Based in New York, New York, this school is a good choice for students who flourish in an urban atmosphere.

 California College of the Arts is among your top options if you're planning on studying Design & Applied Arts.
-California College of the Arts offers graduate degrees in design for those interested in an advanced degree.
+We have determined that the design degree program at California College of the Arts is very focused.
 The surrounding area of a main city is great for students seeking out considerable options for social networking, excitement, and exploration.

 Any student who is interested in Design & Applied Arts needs to look into Maryland Institute College of Art.
 We have determined that the design program at Maryland Institute College of Art is quite focused.
 Situated in Baltimore, Maryland, this college is ideal for students who thrive in a city atmosphere.